Top employing industries in Tasmania

 Tasmania has the oldest workforce of any state or territory, with 46% aged 45 years or older.
 Part-time work is also relatively common (39% of state employment, the largest share in Australia).
-Workers in this state are less likely to have a bachelor degree or higher than the national average, although they are more likely to have completed a certificate III or higher vocational qualification.
+Workers in this state are less likely than the national average to have a bachelor degree or higher, although they are more likely to have completed a certificate III or higher vocational qualification.

-Tasmania has the most regionally diverse workforce in Australia, with just over half of all workers employed outside of Hobart.
+Tasmania has the most regionally diverse workforce in Australia, with more than half of all workers employed outside of Hobart.

 Employment by region, Tasmania